rishuk524/Blog-app/README.md

 ---

-*React Blognode was lovingly created by Gulshan Kumar.
+*React Blognode was lovingly created by Rishu Kumar.
 It's a testament to the power of React, Tailwind CSS, and Appwrite as a backend service.*

 Feel free to explore, and share your own stories with the world through React Blognode